oroinc/documentation/commerce/frontstore_guide/shopping_lists/index.rst

 **Flow 1**

 1. Click |IcChevronDown| next to **Shopping Lists** on the top right of the page.
-2. Click **Create New List** on the bottom of the dropdown window.
+2. Click **Create New List** on the bottom of the drop-down window.
 3. Give the list a name and click **Create**.

 .. image:: /frontstore_guide/img/shopping_lists/ShoppingListName.png

 **Flow 2**

-1. Click on the dropdown icon |IcChevronDown| located in the **Add to** button next to each product.
+1. Click on the drop-down icon |IcChevronDown| located in the **Add to** button next to each product.
 2. Select **Create New Shopping List**.
 3. Give the list a name and click **Create**.